ChennaiNerd/pesu/README.md

 ## Pesu

-Pesu is a peer to peer secured communication infrastructure best fitted for companies to communicate with their end customers.
-Also friends and family can share personal data without any fear of being snooped.
+Pesu is a peer to peer secured communication infrastructure best fitted for companies to communicate with their end customers  Also friends and family can share personal data without any fear of being snooped.
 Implementation is going to leverage the power of WebRTC.